 - Colorado: The Buffaloes got two weekends off in a row after massive flooding in Boulder, Colo. caused the cancellation of their Sept.
 14 game against Fresno State.
 They face Oregon State in Corvallis, Ore. on three weeks rest.

 - Cal: The Bears defense ranks 121st in the country in yards and points allowed per game.
 Offense is nice, but you can’t win if you can’t stop your opponent.
 Oregon might break the scoreboard against them this weekend.

 For last week’s rankings, click here.

-Tags: 2013 Pac-12 Power Rankings Arizona State Sun Devils Arizona Wildcats Bishop Sankey California Golden Bears Chuckie Keeton Colorado Buffaloes Featured Follow Index Jordon James Keith Price Oregon Ducks Oregon State Beavers Popular Stanford Cardinal Taylor Kelly Travis Wilson UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars
+Tags: 2013 Pac-12 Power Rankings Arizona State Sun Devils Arizona Wildcats Bishop Sankey California Golden Bears Chuckie Keeton Colorado Buffaloes Follow Index Jordon James Keith Price Oregon Ducks Oregon State Beavers Stanford Cardinal Taylor Kelly Travis Wilson UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars